OWL Board of Directors

-Janna Starr is a Policy Analyst for the Oregon Health Authority, working on health care transformation for Oregon’s Medicaid and Children’s Health Insurance Program (CHIP) populations and state implementation of the federal Affordable Care Act.
+Janna Starr is a Policy Analyst for the Oregon Health Authority, working on healthcare transformation for Oregon’s Medicaid and Children’s Health Insurance Program populations and state implementation of the Affordable Care Act.
 Before returning to Oregon in 2007, she was Director of Disability Rights, Technology, and Family Policy for The Arc and United Cerebral Palsy Disability Policy Collaboration in Washington, DC.

-Previously, she was Executive Director of the Oregon State Council on Developmental Disabilities; Director of Public Policy for the national Brain Injury Association in Alexandria, VA; Senior Policy Associate for United Cerebral Palsy Associations in Washington, DC; Policy Analyst for the Oregon Advocacy Center in Portland, Oregon, and Executive Director of The Arc of Oregon in Salem, Oregon, the Arc of the Capital Area in Austin, Texas and El Centro Social in San Marcos, Texas.
-Starr has been honored with numerous awards over the years for her work with individuals with disabilities and disability organizations.
+Previously, she was Executive Director of the Oregon State Council on Developmental Disabilities; Director of Public Policy for the national Brain Injury Association in Alexandria, VA; Senior Policy Associate for United Cerebral Palsy Associations in Washington, DC; Policy Analyst for the Oregon Advocacy Center in Portland, Oregon; and Executive Director of The Arc of Oregon in Salem, Oregon; the Arc of the Capital Area in Austin, Texas; and El Centro Social in San Marcos, Texas.
+Janna has been honored with numerous awards over the years for her work with individuals with disabilities and disability organizations.

 Tina Bigdeli, M.S.W.

 Tina Bigdeli has been advocating for women and girls for over ten years in many different capacities and is currently serving as Maryland Outreach and Direct Services Program Manager for FAIR Girls.
 She earned a Bachelor of Science in Business Administration from the University of Mary Washington.
 She then worked for four years in the mortgage industry.
-However, because of her experiences as an advocate for women and girls, she felt a deeper passion for serving others.
-Bigdeli received her Master of Social Work from Howard University last spring.
-During this program, she served as an intern at OWL.
-In this capacity, she represented OWL at meetings with national partners, leaders, legislators, and stakeholders; contributed to the 2012 report; helped manage the member database; and researched development opportunities.
+Because of her experience as an advocate for women and girls, she felt a deeper passion for serving others.
+Tina received her Masters in Social Work from Howard University and interned at OWL, where she represented OWL at meetings with national partners, leaders, legislators, and stakeholders; contributed to the 2012 Mother’s Day report; helped manage the member database; and researched development opportunities.

 Carol Gardner, B.A.